-According to the American Cancer Society (2023) approximately 230 thousand new cases of lung cancer and 42 thousand new cases of liver cancer will be diagnosed in 2023.
+Lung cancer and liver cancer will see approximately 234,000 and 41,000 new cases diagnosed in 2024, respectively, according to the American Cancer Society (2024).
 Treatment options are based on staging, resectability, presence of comorbidities, and performance status.
 There are a variety of treatment modalities for both lung and liver tumors, with surgical intervention being the gold standard; however, not all patients are surgical candidates.
-Nonsurgical treatments include thermal ablation therapy, chemotherapy, radiation therapy, embolization therapy, target drug treatments, and immunotherapy.
+Non-surgical treatments include thermal ablation therapy, chemotherapy, radiation therapy, embolization therapy, target drug treatments, and immunotherapy.
 Tumor ablation refers to the destruction of tumors without their removal and are generally classified as chemical ablation, thermal ablation, irreversible electroporation, or external-energy-delivery-based ablation.
 Thermal ablation modalities include radiofrequency ablation, cryoablation, microwave ablation, and laser ablation.

 Microwave ablation, also known as microwave coagulation therapy, is a percutaneous ablation modality based on heat induction via an electromagnetic field surrounding the needle, which acts as an antenna to stimulate water molecules, resulting in a faster and more uniform heating of the tissue and the death of cells via coagulation necrosis.
-Microwave ablation is similar to radiofrequency or cryosurgical ablation; however, in microwave ablation, the heating process is active, resulting in temperatures that are higher than radiofrequency ablation and the technique allows for multiple ablations to be performed simultaneously allowing for faster ablation times due to larger ablation zones, and a reduced heat sink effect compared to radiofrequency ablation (Curley et al 2022).
+Microwave ablation is similar to radiofrequency or cryosurgical ablation; however, in microwave ablation, the heating process is active, resulting in temperatures that are higher than radiofrequency ablation and the technique allows for multiple ablations to be performed simultaneously allowing for faster ablation times due to larger ablation zones, and a reduced heat sink effect compared to radiofrequency ablation (Curley et al. 2024).